Mabel007/alx-low_level_programming_trials_and_errors/0x01-variables_if_else_while/README.md

 * All your code should be in the main function
 * You can only use putchar twice in your code

+### Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+* All your code should be in the main function